versionzero/dotfiles/README.md

     $ source

-It is an alias for `source` that---when given no command line options---will evaluate the `~/.bash_profile` file automatically.
+It is an alias for `source` that&mdash;when given no command line options&mdash;will evaluate the `~/.bash_profile` file automatically.
 Simply put: all your changes will be immediately available.

 If you have any comments or improvements, just push them my way.